-I met up with a friend at a local coffee shop some time ago.
+I met up with a friend at a local coffee shop some years ago.
 We were both facing challenges in our careers, so, as a confidence booster, we planned to meet and list off our proud moments throughout our lifetime.
 I would soon discover that that list had more power than I could have ever imagined.
 I was initially thrilled at the opportunity to share what I achieved and my plans for the future.
 I quickly jotted down my lifetime accomplishments.
-But after a deeper observation, I noticed, the older I got, the smaller my list of proud achievements.
+But after a deeper observation, I noticed, the older I got the smaller my list of proud achievements.

 After that meeting at the coffee shop, I adjusted my attitude, and I did what I thought was best.
-I set myself up for the benefits of facing a challenge, and I accustomed myself to discomfort.
+I set myself up for the benefits of facing a challenge, and I accustomed myself to the discomfort of rejection.
 I branched out once again, as I did when I was a child, and I began to examine different ways that I could be grateful for the times I tried and failed because they, too, were part of my journey to achieving my goals.
 My struggles and how I viewed them were key to embracing challenges rather than attempting to circumvent them.

 Every obstacle motivated me to try again and again.
 And so, even with discouragement, I surprisingly also gained fulfillment.
 Something satisfied my inner being by not being perfect.
 I built confidence in myself.
 Those tough moments taught me how to do things differently.
-They taught me that failing doesn’t mean it’s over.
+They taught me that failing and being rejected doesn’t mean it’s over.
 And as much as I failed, it did not increase my comfort; it only increased my familiarity.
-I tried, and I learned, and I grew.
+I tried, I learned, and I grew.

-Along my journey, between childhood and adulthood, I lost sight of the blessings that come from not getting it right.
+In my time between childhood and adulthood, I lost sight of the blessings that come from not getting it right.
 I became a Smallfish with my thoughts.
 I lost sight of the message that our imperfections are the perfect place for perfection.
 I am still learning to let go, one mistake at a time, but I am so glad I have started this process.
 I am becoming, Thefish.